Most people who call their credit card company can get out of paying late payment fees — and more.

-And yet, only about one in four consumers actually pick up the phone to tackle these fees, the survey found.
+Yet CreditCards.com previously noted that only about one in four consumers actually pick up the phone to tackle these fees.
 Big mistake: Late fees tend to range from about $15 – $38; annual fees average roughly $17 but can easily top $200; and interest rates hover around 15%, which on the average card with a balance can set you back $2500 in a year.

 What’s more, calling your credit card company typically isn’t as irritating and time consuming as a phone call to the cable company or airline.
 “When it comes to getting a late payment waived, it really could take as little as 5 minutes to call,” says Schulz.
 Lowering your interest rate or waiving an annual fee may take longer, but because the savings can top $100 and sometimes $1000, it may be worth it.

 You won’t always be successful.
 “For example, don’t expect a fee waiver if you’ve been late with your bill multiple times within a few months,” warns Schulz.
 “But today’s credit card marketplace is so crazy-competitive, that if you want to change something about your card and you don’t ask, you’re doing yourself a disservice.”

 Just don’t go on the offensive with the customer service rep. It pays to be courteous.

 “Ask politely,” Schulz says.
 It may help to point out that you’re a long-time customer who tends to pay on time, and this missed payment is a blip on your perfect record.

 Schulz adds that telling them that you’ve already sent in your payment, so your account will soon be back in good standing, is another smart tactic.
 “Also consider setting up automatic payments for the future, and telling the bank you did it so they won’t have to worry about you being late again,” he says.

 “Of course, you can’t pay late every month and expect to avoid fees every time,” he adds, “but once in a while, you can absolutely get out of a fee just by asking nicely.”